Hug basketball enjoying renewed success

-White not exactly a complete resurgence, yet, the Hug boys basketball turnaround is still remarkable.
+While not exactly a complete resurgence, yet, the Hug boys basketball turnaround is still remarkable.

 At 8-10 overall (3-5 league), the Hawks have nearly equaled their total wins from the past three seasons, combined.